breser/git2consul/readme.md

 ###### expand_keys

-If you would like git2consul to treat JSON documents in your repo as fully formed subtrees, you can enable expand_keys mode via inclusion of the field `"expand_keys": true` at the top level the repo's configuration.
+If you would like git2consul to treat JSON documents in your repo as fully formed subtrees, you can enable expand_keys mode via inclusion of the field `"expand_keys": true` at the top level of the repo's configuration.
 If this mode is enabled, git2consul will treat any valid JSON file (that is, any file with extension ".json" that parses to an object) as if it contains a subtree of Consul KVs.
 For example, if you have the file `root.json` in repo `expando_keys` with the following contents:

 ```javascript
 {